jl-0/JIRA-API-MCP/README.md

 4. Give it a descriptive name
 5. Copy the token and store it securely

+The server uses Bearer token authentication with the JIRA API.

 ## Usage

 ### With Claude Desktop